 HPHS challenges students to implement sustainability projects at their schools through its Green Your School (GYS) Competition.
-Using the U.S. Green Building Council’s LEED for Existing Buildings Operations + Maintenance 2009 (V3) rating system as a guide, students will pick one (1) of the Credits listed for completion and evaluation.
+Using the U.S. Green Building Council’s LEED for Existing Buildings Operations + Maintenance (V4) rating system as a guide, students will pick a project to make an impact on their school.
 Students will work with work with a faculty advisor and industry professionals who support & advise them in an identified school sustainability project.
 In past competitions, teams saved tens of thousands of dollars for their schools.

-High school and technical college teams present their projects and results at the CareerExpo in Atlanta, and the winners receive recognition and prizes!
-Elementary and Middle school teams can be of any size.
+All teams will make a presentation at their school at the time that is most convenient to them.
+Elementary, Middle, and High school teams can be of any size.
 These teams will have access to an Industry and LEED AP panel of experts (Industry Advisory Panel) which will include industry energy, water and recycling professionals and LEED APs from architecture and general contracting firms around the state.
 Form your team now!

 NATIONAL GREEN RIBBON SCHOOLS

 The U.S. Department of Education established the Green Ribbon Schools (GRS) award program in 2011 to recognize schools engaging in activities to promote and encourage a healthy and environmentally friendly learning environment.